Personalised for LOCAL students.

 A bookkeeper's primary responsibilities include:

 Bookkeepers are required to possess excellent attention to detail and strong organisational skills.
-They must be proficient in basic accounting principles and familiar with accounting softwares to ensure that financial data is entered accurately and efficiently.
+They must be proficient in basic accounting principles and familiar with accounting software to ensure that financial data is entered accurately and efficiently.

 Additionally, bookkeepers must have strong communication skills to collaborate with the business owner or accountant and ensure that all financial information is recorded accurately.